Through the Valley (The Last of Us): Critical response

 Mylod's direction and Goldschmidt's cinematography were praised for their focus on characters, particularly during the action sequences and Joel's death.
 Several critics lauded Abby's chase sequence, finding the cinematography terrifying in its claustrophobia; IGNs Cardy felt it demonstrated the infected's "rabid relentlessness" and Kotakus Shepard was reminded of the game.
 The A.V.
 Clubs Siede called the crane shot of Ellie embracing Joel "beautiful and devastating", and IndieWires Ben Travers felt the final shot reflected Ellie's view of the future being limited by her focus on the past.
 Several reviewers considered the action sequence the series's most epic and intense, favorably comparing it to Game of Thrones and The Lord of the Rings: The Two Towers.
 The Timess James Jackson compared it to Saving Private Ryans opening sequence, and Empires John Nugent called it "exceptional grand scale cinematic television".
 The A.V.
-Clubs was impressed by how the scenes made her care more deeply for Tommy and Maria, and Vultures Keith Phipps felt the preparation scenes made the action more effective.
+Clubs Siede was impressed by how the scenes made her care more deeply for Tommy and Maria, and Vultures Keith Phipps felt the preparation scenes made the action more effective.
 Conversely, IGNs Cardy considered the sequence, while beautifully shot, an overcorrection of the first season's scarce action, and Rolling Stones Alan Sepinwall found it "exciting" but "less compelling than it should be" due to its unfamiliar characters.

+Accolades

-At the Creative Arts Emmy Awards, the episode won Outstanding Sound Editing, (Note: Nominees: supervising sound editor Michael J. Benavente; sound designer Chris Terhune; dialogue editor Joe Schiff; supervising sound effects editor Christopher Battaglia; sound effects editors Mitchell Lestner, Jacob Flack, Odin Benitez, and James Miller; supervising Foley editor Randy Wilson; Foley editors Justin Helle and Ron Mellegers; music editor Maarten Hofmeijer; and Foley artists Stefan Fraticelli, Brandon Bak, and Jason Charbonneau) and was nominated for Outstanding Sound Mixing (Note: Nominees: re-recording mixers Marc Fishman and Samuel Ejnes; production mixer Chris Duesterdiek; and ADR mixers Jeffrey Roy and Tami Treadwell) and Good for Outstanding Picture Editing.
+Of the season's 35 submissions for the 77th Primetime Emmy Awards, over a third were for "Through the Valley".
+At the Creative Arts Emmy Awards, the episode won Outstanding Sound Editing for a Comedy or Drama Series (One Hour), (Note: Nominees: supervising sound editor Michael J. Benavente; sound designer Chris Terhune; dialogue editor Joe Schiff; supervising sound effects editor Christopher Battaglia; sound effects editors Mitchell Lestner, Jacob Flack, Odin Benitez, and James Miller; supervising Foley editor Randy Wilson; Foley editors Justin Helle and Ron Mellegers; music editor Maarten Hofmeijer; and Foley artists Stefan Fraticelli, Brandon Bak, and Jason Charbonneau) and was nominated for Outstanding Sound Mixing for a Comedy or Drama Series (One Hour) (Note: Nominees: re-recording mixers Marc Fishman and Samuel Ejnes; production mixer Chris Duesterdiek; and ADR mixers Jeffrey Roy and Tami Treadwell) while Dever and Good were nominated for Outstanding Guest Actress in a Drama Series and Outstanding Picture Editing in a Drama Series, respectively.
+Mazin and Mylod were nominated for Best Writing and Best Directing in a Drama Series, respectively, at the 5th Astra TV Awards.

+The episode was nominated for Outstanding Achievement in Sound Editing – Broadcast Long Form Effects and Foley (Note: Nominees: supervising sound editor Michael J. Benavente; supervising Foley editor Randy Wilson; sound designers Christopher Battaglia and Chris Terhune; sound effects editors Mitchell Lestner, Jacob Flack, and Odin Benitez; dialogue editor Joe Schiff; Foley editors Justin Helle and Ron Mellegers; and Foley artists Stefan Fraticelli, Brandon Bak, Jason Charbonneau, and Biko Gogaladze) and Maarten Hofmeijer for Outstanding Achievement in Music Editing at the Golden Reel Awards 2025.
+The episode received two nominations for Best Stunt Performance (Note: Nominees: